canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 1. Copy the [Default Ulwazi configuration](https://github.com/canonical/ulwazi/blob/main/docs/default-conf.py) file inside your documentation folder.
 2. Rename the old `conf.py` to some other name, like `old-conf.py`.
 3. Rename the Default Ulwazi configuration file to `conf.py`.
-4. Open them side by side and update variables in the default configuration file to have correct values for your documentation.
+4. Open the old and new files side by side and update relevant values in the new configuration file for your specific product and documentation.

 ## The hard way

 The following instructions describe the modifications needed to support Ulwazi in an existing `conf.py` file.
 Use this approach if you want to preserve as much of your original `conf.py` as possible, for example in a heavily customised deployment or when troubleshooting a configuration issue.

+For an example of all the changes, see the [Charmed Apache Kafka Ulwazi PR](https://github.com/canonical/kafka-operator/pull/444/files#diff-85933aa74a2d66c3e4dcdf7a9ad8397f5a7971080d34ef1108296a7c6b69e7e3).

 ### Set the theme